8devices/lwm2m-client-rtl8710/README.md

 ## License

-* All code int this project is provided under The MIT License (MIT)
+* All code in this project is provided under The MIT License (MIT)

 * Project uses sdk-ameba-v4.0b framework provided by Realtek